 Short Power Cord

-The power cord is tiny in length.
-Sun Joe recommends using an extension cable of no more than 25 feet.
-This means restrictions on where you can go with this saw.
+The power cord is very short and Sun Joe recommends using an extension cable of no longer than 25 feet.
+This means you will be restricted in where you can use this saw, especially if you have a long garden.

 Product Specs